Macrometacorp/docs/docs/cep/reference/functions.md

 This is a sliding time window that holds the latest unique events that arrived during the previous time window.
 The unique events are determined based on the value for a specified unique key parameter.
-The window is updated with the arrival and expiry of each event.
+The window is updated with the arrival and expiration of each event.
 When a new event that arrives within a window time period has the same value for the unique key parameter as an existing event in the window, the previous event is replaced by the new event.